Are you struggling to get new dental patients? Are your competitors crushing you online? You need dental SEO experts on your dental practice team.

 The AMP Project is an open-source initiative aiming to make the web better for all.
 The Google-supported project enables the creation of websites and ads that are consistently fast, beautiful and high-performing across devices and distribution platforms.

-An AMP page is basically a stripped down version of a webpage that removes all bloat.
+An AMP page is basically a stripped-down version of a webpage that removes all bloat.
 Validated AMP pages are then cached by Google on their own server which allows a mobile user to interact with the content super fast often loading and interactive on-screen within a fraction of a second.

 Speed equals revenue on the web, especially mobile.
 In fact, studies have shown even 100ms delays in page load time correlate with lower conversion rates.
-To better understand the impact AMP can provide for mobile sites on speed and revenue, Google commissioned Forrester Consulting, a leading global research and advisory firm, to conduct a Total Economic Impact™ study across publishers and e-commerce websites using AMP.
+To better understand the impact AMP can provide for mobile sites on speed and revenue, Google commissioned Forrester Consulting, a leading global research, and advisory firm, to conduct a Total Economic Impact™ study across publishers and e-commerce websites using AMP.

-In the study commissioned by Google, AMP publishers are seeing a 20% increase in sales conversion rate, 10% year-over-year increase in AMP site traffic, and 60% increase in pages per visit.
+In the study commissioned by Google, AMP publishers are seeing a 20% increase in sales conversion rate, a 10% year-over-year increase in AMP site traffic, and a 60% increase in pages per visit.
 Certainly, numbers any advertiser would love to achieve.